 - your business can be a member of a trade association or other group with a primary authority – this is called a co-ordinated partnership

 Any business can participate in Primary Authority, whether it’s an established business or just starting out.
 A business can choose what type of primary authority best meets its needs.

-Direct partnerships can work well for businesses:
+Direct partnerships can work well for businesses that: